-Policy Action Objective Program Accomplishments Status for Sixth Cycle funds and allocate a portion of such funds to subrecipients who provide shelter and other services for the homeless.
-Forward, StandUp for Kids Orange County, Serving People in Need (SPIN), Second Chance Orange County, and Fair Housing Foundation.
-A new program - Newport Beach: City Motel Voucher Program, was funded in 2020 through the Newport Beach Police Department (PD).
-The room key program allows PD to provide short-term (1 - 3 nights on average) motel rooms to individuals experiencing homelessness in Newport Beach.
+Policy Action Objective Program Accomplishments Status for Sixth Cycle shelter and other services for the homeless.
+Police Department (PD).
+The room key program allows PD to provide short term (1 - 3 nights on average) motel rooms to individuals experiencing homelessness in Newport Beach.
 Additional CDBG monies have been allocated to the City from Federal funds under the CARES Act, approximately \$741,000, and will likely have a portion allocated to homeless transitional housing projects.
-An amendment to the Action Plan, to program these additional funds is anticipated to go to Council for consideration in early 2021. and services the individuals experiencing homelessness.
-Considering the increased importance of such help during the 5th Planning Cycle, the City will continue to apply for CDBG funds with the purpose of funding homeless services.
+An amendment to the Action Plan, to program these additional funds is anticipated to go to Council for consideration in early 2021.
 On November 24, 2020, the City Council approved the Memorandum of Understanding between the Cities of Costa Mesa and Newport Beach for the funding, development and Shared Use of a Temporary Homeless Shelter Facility.
 A shared shelter would enable both agencies to provide services to their respective homeless populations without duplicating efforts and thus better leveraging their respective resources.
 The Human Options organization has been funded to assist homeless battered women and children.
-5.1.2 Cooperate with the Orange County Housing Authority to pursue establishment of a Senior/Disabled or Limited Income Repair Loan and Grant Program to underwrite all or part of the cost of necessary housing modifications and repairs.
-Attend quarterly OCHA (Cities Advisory Committee) meetings to keep up to date on rehabilitation programs offered by the County in order to continuously inform homeowners and The City refers low-income residents to Orange County for rehabilitation of mobile homes, to Neighborhood Housing for first time buyer programs, and to Rebuilding Together for handyman service for low-income and senior households.
-The City Council awarded Affordable Housing Funds for an agreement with Habitat for Humanity Orange Ongoing The City will continue to assist seniors in funding home repairs and property rehabilitation.
-The City has an aging population who is more susceptible to limited income, as well as a large housing stock of structures over 30 years
+Considering the increased importance of such help during the 5 th Planning Cycle, the City will continue to apply for CDBG funds with the purpose of funding homeless services.
+5.1.2 Cooperate with the Orange Attend quarterly OCHA (Cities Advisory The City refers low-income residents to Orange County for rehabilitation of mobile homes, to Neighborhood Housing Ongoing The City will continue County Housing Authority Committee) meetings for first time buyer programs, and to Rebuilding Together to assist seniors in to pursue establishment of to keep up to date on for handyman service for low-income and senior funding home repairs a Senior/Disabled or rehabilitation programs households. and property Limited Income Repair offered by the County rehabilitation.
+The City Loan and Grant Program to in order to The City Council awarded Affordable Housing Funds for an has an aging population underwrite all or part of continuously inform agreement with Habitat for Humanity Orange County who is more the cost of necessary homeowners and (Habitat OC) granting up to \$600,000 to establish a critical susceptible to limited housing modifications and rental property owners home repair program for low-income seniors (Senior Home income, as well as a